Theis our pick for the "Best 3D Printer Workhorse of the Year 2017". Read our Zortrax M200 review to find out why.

 The Zortrax M200 is a great choice for reliable, consistent operation, ideally suited for printing with ABS materials.
 It earned our Best Workhorse 3D Printer award for 2017.

 For those folks not entirely sold on the Zortrax M200 3D printer, there are a couple of worthy alternatives to consider.

 The Tiertime UP mini 2 is a compact desktop 3D printer that shares a key attribute with with the Zortrax M200 — the use of perforated beds to ensure that prints stick firm when laying down those critical first layers.
 This is perfect for printing with ABS.

 It also adds some extra features the Zortrax M200 is lacking; an enclosed build chamber, a HEPA filter, and a special filament caddy to protect the material from spoiling.
 There’s also a “power panic” feature in case of electrical power failures and wireless connectivity.

 Print quality is pretty decent, and the price is right at an RRP of around $600.
 Where it falls down, however, is the puny build space.
 The UP mini 2 is simply too small to be of practical use except to absolute beginners.

 Elsewhere, a very different kind of 3D printer workhorse from the Zortrax M200 is the MakerGear M3.
 This is an open source 3D printer that can fabricate with most filaments you throw at it.
 It’s available as DIY kit, is upgradeable to dual extrusion, and has wireless connectivity.

-License: The text of "Zortrax M200 Review: The Best 3D Printer Workhorse" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Zortrax M200 Review – Best 3D Printer Workhorse of 2017" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.